Welcome to Part 1 of our Specialty Retail Series.

 Use these demand forecasting strategies and you’ll quickly find a refreshing shift in your focus.
 Rather than getting stuck on turns and markdowns, you will begin to make proactive, profit-driven decisions that will keep high-demand products available everywhere, and shoppers happy – online, offline, all the time.

 In the next part of this series, we will discuss the never-ending balancing act between stockouts and overstock — the impact on your business, and how you can conquer it.
-Read Part 2
+Part 2 is coming next week!

 Learn more about demand forecasting and optimization for your replenishable SKUs.